Aharapaka-The Digestive Process in brief:

-Jatharagni (a collection of bio-chemicals, enzymes etc.), holds the food for certain time (called Pittadhara) inside the stomach (Amasaya) for proper digestion to take place.
-The duodenum is situated at the entrance of the small intestine (from stomach to small intestine).
+Jatharagni (A collection of Bio-Chemicals, Enzymes etc.), holds the food for certain time (Pittadhara) inside the stomach (Amashaya) for proper digestion to take place.
+The Duodenum is situated at the entrance of the small intestine (from stomach to small intestine).
 Its good functioning is essential for a healthy human body.

-If it is weak, it allows uncooked food to pass on to the intestines, and as such, Rasas and other Dhatus do not get properly formed.
+If it is weak, it allows uncooked food to pass on to the intestines, and as such, Rasas and other Dhatus do not get properly formed & get vitiated.

-The food taken at the proper time (not at night 1100 PM!), is drawn into the Alimentary canal by the Prana Vayu; The hard/big mass of food is split into minute pieces/made soft by the liquid; The Jatharagni, then, activated by the Samana Vayu (Present in the Naval Region) then does its job by assimilating, digesting & absorbing nutrients from the food.
+The food taken at the proper time (not at night 1100 PM!), is drawn into the Alimentary canal by the Prana Vayu.
+The hard/big mass of food is split into minute pieces/made soft firstly by Saliva itself & then by Gastric Juices-Liquid (Jatharagni).
+Samana Vayu (Present in the Naval Region) then does its job by assimilating, digesting & absorbing nutrients from the food.

-The Salivary secretions and Alkaline fluids of stomach, renders the food to become Fluid and Homogenous, on which The Digestive Fire may then act.
+The salivary secretions and alkaline fluids of stomach, renders the food to become fluid and homogenous, on which the digestive fire may then act.
 Most Kapha problems (Nausea, Lack of Appetite, Vomiting Phlegm etc.), occur at this stage.
 This results from indiscriminately eating Kapha Increasing Diet (Heavy, Over-cooked, Sweet, Salty stuff), or having excess liquids-water with meals, especially cold.

-These stages together (Avasthapaka), form the First Phase of the Digestion.
+These stages together (Avasthapaka) form the First Phase of Digestion.

 The Bhutagnis (The 5 Bhutagnis), reside in the Liver, and turn the food that we take, to the 5 respective elements (The Panch Bhuta), which then form the respective tissues of our body.
-Each Bhutagni acts on its own kind of food, such as Parthivagni on Prithvi, Apyagni on Apya, and so on for Agneya (Fire), Vayavya (Vayu-Air) and Nibhasa (Akash-Ether).
+Each Bhutagni acts on its own kind of food, such as Parthivagni on Prithvi, Apyagni (Jalagni) on Apya (Water) and so on for Agneya (Fire), Vayavya (Vayu-Air) and Nibhasa (Akash-Ether).
 This is the second stage, Nisthapaka.

 ‘Pitta’ secretions from Liver, Small Intestines and Pancreas are involved here.
 Pitta problems, like Hyperacidity, Ulcers etc. occur at this stage.
 Usually caused by Over Drinking of Liquor, Hot & Pungent Foods.